 Let’s consider two authors of that statement.
 Author 1—a 58-year-old veteran pilot with military experience, and 20 years of experience as a professional pilot.
 Author 1 has flown hundreds of flights every year for the past 20 years.
 Let’s consider the same statement, but introduce a new author, Author 2.
 Author 2 is 13 years old, scared of heights, and has a crippling fear of flying.
 He needs to be sedated every time he flies, in fact.
 One day, he wakes up mid-flight, due to his sedation unintentionally wearing off.
 He notices all of the passengers beside him unconscious, the captains of the plane incapacitated, and he turns out to be the only person on board who can communicate with air traffic control.
 The kid puts on the headset, now fueled by a will to survive that trumps all of his phobias, is guided by folks on the ground, and successfully lands the plane, saving the lives of hundreds on board.

-Now ask yourself, which “landing of the commercial jet” feels cooler, more revealing about THE PERSON WHO PERFORMED THE FEAT?
+Now ask yourself, which “landing of the commercial jet” feels cooler, and more revealing about THE PERSON WHO PERFORMED THE FEAT?
 The answer is obvious, and the example was purposely absurd to demonstrate a point.
 The stuff Stanford wants to know about isn’t the “landing of the aircraft.”
 They wanna know about the phobia.
 The decision to walk into the cockpit in spite of the phobia.
 They wanna know how someone with these fears, with zero experience, etc. etc., could pull this thing off.
-They wanna know about the WATER and WIND folks… that shaped the grand canyon.
+They wanna know about the WATER and WIND folks… that shaped the Grand Canyon.
 Not the canyon itself.

 So, let’s bring this back down to Earth.
-When you’re figuring out what matters most to you, think about polarities in your development.
-The strongest stories are the ones that have the most intense and compelling “arcs” where your starting point is here at point A and then somehow, things, people, circumstances, experiences, etc. SHAPED you… MOLDED YOU (like water and air) to travel to point B where you ended up—essentially—a different person.
+When you’re figuring out what matters most to you, think about competing influences in your development.
+The strongest stories are the ones that have the most intense and compelling “arcs” where your starting point is here at point A and then somehow, things, people, circumstances, experiences, etc. SHAPED you… MOLDED YOU (like water and air) to travel to point B where you ended up—essentially—an entirely different person.
 We need to understand all that CONTEXT.
 If you’re talking about an experience that “changed” you, or that “made you who you are,” it’s only as effective as our understanding of who you were BEFORE that experience so we can contextualize the change.
 If a person affected you significantly, same deal—we need to know who you were BEFORE that person affected you.

 “Before & After” is an incredibly powerful tool for MOST B-school essays, and never more powerful than here for Stanford’s famous essay.